MartinMiles/xm-cloud/README.md

 ## Planning

+ - [Sitecore XP vs XM Cloud full guide: which one to choose in 2025](https://blog.martinmiles.net/post/sitecore-xp-vs-xm-cloud-guide-which-one-to-choose-in-2025) - Comprehensive comparison of Sitecore XP and XM Cloud across cost, architecture, compliance, and lifecycle to help decision-makers choose the right platform in 2025.
+ - [Compliance and Geographic Hosting Considerations for Sitecore XM/XP vs XM Cloud](https://blog.martinmiles.net/post/compliance-and-geographic-hosting-considerations-for-sitecore-producs) - In-depth look at GDPR, CCPA, HIPAA, DORA, and localization laws comparing self-hosted XP/XM and XM Cloud compliance and data residency options.
  - [How to Choose a Next.js Hosting Provider for Sitecore XM Cloud](https://www.getfishtank.com/insights/how-to-choose-a-nextjs-hosting-provider-for-sitecore-xm-cloud) - Guide to evaluating and selecting the best hosting provider for your Next.js projects running on Sitecore XM Cloud.
  - [Sitecore XM Cloud Pricing](https://www.getfishtank.com/insights/sitecore-xm-cloud-pricing) - Overview and analysis of the pricing structure for Sitecore XM Cloud, helping you plan your investment and ROI.
  - [Alternative Tools to Generate Solution Architecture Diagrams for Sitecore XM Cloud Headless](https://www.getfishtank.com/insights/alternative-tools-to-generate-solution-architecture-diagrams-sitecore-xm-cloud-headless) - Explore alternative tools and methods for creating clear and effective solution architecture diagrams in headless Sitecore XM Cloud projects.